JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 From an intersectional feminist perspective:

-We should automatically believe black women when they accuse a white man of rape Should consider the racial politics of such accusations.
+We should automatically believe black women when they accuse a white man of rape.
+Should consider the racial politics of such accusations.
 White women have used false allegations as a weapon against black men.

 We must question whether a racist police and prison system can ever be an adequate solution to the problems faced by black and brown women.